davidlidebrandt/milestone-project-3/README.md

 ## Database

 The database chosen for the project is MongoDB which is a NoSQL database.
-The two main enteties stored in the datbase will be users and movies.
-The user entety will simply store the username and password for different users so that users can log in and add and manage their reviews.
+The two main enteties stored in the datbase are users and movies.
+The user entety stores the username, password, email and an admin check for different users.
+All of the fields are stored in simple key value pairs.

-The movies entety will store both simple key value pairs but will also have a nested structure where objects will be stored inside it.
-The simple key value pairs that will be stored are title, director, rating and year, cast will be stored as a nested object with the key value pair of name.
-The reviews will be stored a a nested object with the key value pairs of author and description.
+The movies entety stores data in both simple key value pairs and in a nested structure.
+The simple key value pairs that will be stored are title, director, rating, year and image URL Reviews are stored in an array as a nested object with the key value pairs of author and description.

-users:  {"Object_id: "", "username": "", "password": ""}

-movies: {"Object_id": "", "title": "", "director": "", "rating": "", "year": "", "cast": {"Object_id": "", "name": ""},
-"reviews": {"Object_id": {"author":"", "description": ""}}}
+Cast is stored as an array of names and the has rated entety stores values of user names that has already rated a particular movie in an array.

 ## UX